duffcon/SimpleAspNetMVC/README.md

-﻿If we want a navigation bar at the top you will have to add the html to both pages which is redundant
+﻿If you want a navigation bar you will have to redundanly add the HTML to both pages.
+The process of adding HTML to both pages is really redundant.
+As a programmer it is your job to reduce redundancy.

 ```
 //Index.cshtml
 <ul>